splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Alex reviews the heatmap for a high percentage of high-duration traces
 ============================================================================

 Alex uses the heatmap to better understand trace durations for the time period reported by the customer.
-Alex notes the green area of the heatmap at 11:31 AM which tells them that about 0.1 or 10% of traces per second had durations of 10 or more seconds.
+Alex notes the darker area of the heatmap at 12:19 PM which tells them that there was a high trace per second rate (1.308 traces per second) with durations of 20 or more seconds.

 ..  image:: /_images/apm/apm-use-cases/trace-duration-interpret-heatmap.png
     :width: 95%